Shantanuubasu/WeatherNow/README.md

-# first_app
+# WeatherNow

-A new Flutter project.
+A weather android app made using flutter.